opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param edges: Output edge map.
 It has the same size and type as  ``image`` .

-    :param threshold1: The first threshold for the hysteresis procedure.
+    :param threshold1: First threshold for the hysteresis procedure.

-    :param threshold2: The second threshold for the hysteresis procedure.
+    :param threshold2: Second threshold for the hysteresis procedure.

     :param apertureSize: Aperture size for the  :ocv:func:`Sobel`  operator.